Aryan1359/msse66-rag-policies/README.md

 - Markdown (.md), text (.txt), and PDF (.pdf) files can be uploaded, indexed, and used for Q&A.
 - Deleting a file removes its content from the index and future answers.
 - PDF support requires PyPDF2 (included in requirements.txt).

+**Latest update:**
+- Homepage UI improved for clarity and organization
+- Answers now show first, with sources listed below
+- All changes live on Render

 ```bash